 Whether it is demand from industry or demand from investors worried about the fate of the dollar, silver Eagles will be increasingly sought after in the years ahead.

-You don't have to be an experienced collector or seasoned metals investor to appreciate the value of American Silver Eagle coins.
+You don't have to be an experienced collector or seasoned metals investor to appreciate the value of silver coins like the American Silver Eagle.
 The design is widely considered to be among the most beautiful in the world.
 No other bullion coin is as popular or widely traded.